 I recently found out I have an intolerance to lactose slowly building in my body, so I wanted to get the jump on my health and start cutting out the dairy right away.
 The first thing that had to go was my old protein powder since that’s where most of the lactose in my diet was coming from.
 I spent about a week doing some heavy research on different products and finally narrowed down a few very high-quality alternatives to the traditional lactose-packed supplements that we’re all used to.
 For those looking for the best lactose-free protein powder, below are your cleanest options:

-Top Pick: Optimum Nutrition Gold Standard 100% Egg Protein
+Top Pick: Optimum Nutrition 100% Organic Plant-Based Vegan Protein Powder

 Let’s take a look at what makes this supplement tick and why exactly it is in our protein powder that earned the top spot: